 The National Living Wage

-The Government’s new National Living Wage is now law.
+The Government’s new National Living Wage became law on 1 April 2016.

-If you’re an employer, you’ll need to make sure you’re paying your staff correctly, as the National Living Wage will be enforced as strongly as the current National Minimum Wage.
+If you’re an employer, you need to make sure you’re paying your staff correctly, as the National Living Wage will be enforced as strongly as the current National Minimum Wage.